bahadorr/Robotik-Python/README.md

 task2 is another python code that detected a ball, you can look over with details in the code.

-Here you can also see video(if you can not see it maybe you can download it) from the implemented codes on Nao robot.
+Here you can also see video as NAo Robot.mp4 (if you can not see it maybe you can download it) from the implemented codes on Nao robot.